 Spam Checker: What's Your Score?

-Click the Request Your Score button evaluate your email's content: it's links, images, and verbiage.
+Click the Request Your Score button to evaluate your email's links, images, and content.
 Certain phrases, keywords, link types, and other components of your message may trigger spam traps on the receiving end, so we try and provide you with a little data to help clean that up if needed.

-Once you're done making your choices, you can save, go back, or move forward in the process by clicking Next: Final Steps».
+Once you're done making your choices, you can save, go back, or move forward in the process and Get Ready to Send Your Email by clicking Next: Final Steps».

 When you are editing your email blast in the visual editor, this is not how the finished product should look.
 A close approximation of the final product can be seen in the Preview.
 An even better approximation is the Test email that you can send to yourself (preferably outside of your foundation's domain... to a personal email, for example).

 We strongly recommend sending test messages of each email blast to multiple email domains, as email providers have varying standards for spam-checking HTML.
 For example, consider sending the test message to personal addresses at Yahoo or Google as well as your organization's email.

 NOTE: If your organization is blocking the test email or otherwise noting it may be spam, that is because we are sending emails that are on behalf of your organization, yet your email server is suspicious because it did not send the email.
 Our email servers likely need to be whitelisted to perform such an action.
 Please review our documentation on making sure emails get to supporters.